 Here are some common KPIs to track for each page in the funnel:

 Engagement Rate: Engagement rate is a powerful metric giving you an understanding of your user experience and how it can be improved.
-You can use Google Analytics 4 to analyse this metric.
+You can use Google Analytics 4 to analyze this metric.

 Scroll depth: It tracks how far visitors scroll down your page.
 If your call to action is at the bottom of the page, tracking scroll depth can give you an idea of whether visitors see it.
 You can track scroll depth using tools like HotJar, CrazyEgg, and MS Clarity.